Famatinian orogeny

+Part of the pegmatite dykes of the Pampean Pegmatite Province formed during the orogeny.
+These dykes are thought to be derived from S-type granitic melts.

 The relationship of the orogeny with the Achala and Cerro Aspero batholiths of central Argentina is not fully understood.
 These Devonian batholiths are possibly of post-orogenic character.

 Outcrops and sediments

 The Famatinian orogen's main outcrops lie in Sierras Pampeanas in northwestern Argentina.
 Only the western part of Sierras Pampeanas bears evidence of the Famatinian orogeny; the eastern parts appear to have been largely unaffected.
 In northern Chile the Belén Metamorphic Complex is thought to have been subject to metamorphism that was "time-equivalent" to the Famatinian orogeny in the early Paleozoic.
 It can this be considered part of the orogen in a broad sense.
 To the south in La Pampa Province, outcrops associated with the orogeny are scarce since most of that region has become blanketed by much more recent Quaternary sediments.

 In Peru's Cordillera Oriental a "Famatinian" orogeny exists which is coeval with the classical Famatinian orogeny found further south.
 In the time-span from 480 Ma to 435 Ma (Late Cambrian to Silurian) rocks of Cordillera Oriental were deformed and a magmatic arc developed.

 Towards what is now the east of the Famatinian magmatic arc a Precambrian sedimentary basin developed into a back-arc basin during the Ordovician.
 This basin went from Peru, through Bolivia to northwestern Argentina.
 The basin collected sediments from the Famatinian orogen and arc and while it did not contain oceanic crust it was a marine basin.

 Plutonic rocks cropping out in Cordón de Lila and Sierra de Almeida south of Salar de Atacama in Chile formed in the Cambrian and Ordovician in association with the orogeny.
 The compositions of the plutonic rocks are granodiorite and monzogranite that are either metaluminous or peraluminous.
 These rocks are remnants of the magmatism along the western rim of the Famatinian orogeny.